joshdabosh/writeups/2020-NACTF/README.md

 ## Tale of two
+> Pwn 500, 36 solves
+> A tale of two functions, two operations, and a flag.
+>
+> nc challenges.ctfd.io 30250
+>
+> -asphyxia

 We get one relative read and one relative write.
 We can read a libc pointer at offset -4 and we can write a one_gadget to .fini_array at offset -75.

 ```python